-Quill & Query (formally Adult Studies Center)
+Quill & Query (Tutoring)

 Through the campus Quill & Query, located on the Parsippany campus, students may receive tutoring by professional or peer tutors.
 All students may request tutoring themselves or may be referred to the "Q" by their instructors.
 Students can only request a tutor once the course they are requesting to be tutored in has started.
 The staff counsels students with their academic concerns and is dedicated to helping them achieve academic enrichment and excellence.
-There are no fees for any of the services offered through the "Q".
+There are no fees for any of the services offered through the "O".